apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    # yum -y install cloudstack-management

 CloudStack |version| requires Java 11 JRE.
-Installing the management server will automatically install Java 11, but it's good to explicitly confirm that the Java 11 is the selected/active one (in case you had a previous Java version already installed):
+Installing the management server will automatically install Java 11, but it's good to explicitly confirm that Java 11 is the selected/active one (in case you had a previous Java version already installed):

    .. parsed-literal::

       $ alternatives --config java

-Make sure that Java 11 is the chosen one.
+Make sure that Java 11 is selected.

 With the application itself installed we can now setup the database, we'll do that with the following command and options: